Software 3.0 and Evolutionary Ensemble (EvE) of Agents

 FunSearch and AlphaEvolve introduced evolutionary algorithm ideas on top of LLM-as-Optimizer.
 Evolutionary algorithms and LLMs are a match made in heaven: the LLM solves the hardest part of evolutionary algorithms (designing crossover and mutation operators), while the evolutionary algorithm provides the “version control” the LLM needs.
 You no longer have to worry about the LLM making a mess of the code because every modification creates a new version, and the evolutionary algorithm automatically selects the better-performing versions to continue iterating.
 However, I believe two problems remained unsolved:

-In the summer of 2025, I shared these two goals with my collaborators.
+In the summer of 2025, I discussed these two goals with my collaborators.
 In short, we wanted to build an agent that could optimize both downstream task code and itself.
 This resulted in our paper, Escher-Loop.
 The “Escher” here is a tribute to the place where I learned about self-referential iteration—the book Gödel, Escher, Bach.
+To me, this work was a very interesting exploration, many thanks to my collaborators!
 In this work, the “synchronous race + Elo rating” mechanism simply and effectively solved the problem of comparing whether “optimizing from 60 to 70” is more impressive than “optimizing from 90 to 95”.
-This is a design I am particularly proud of.
-To me, this work was an interesting exploration (many thanks to my collaborators).
-It partially realized self-referential iteration and validated its effectiveness, though it didn’t fully solve the leap to Agent-as-Optimizer.
+This work partially realized self-referential iteration and validated its effectiveness, though it didn’t fully solve the leap to Agent-as-Optimizer.

 Just as I was worrying about how to create a self-referentially iterating Agent-as-Optimizer that could solve truly complex problems, my team member Yu Zongmin pointed out that we don’t need to reinvent the wheel.
 We should leverage existing coding agents like Claude Code and Codex.
 This idea was brilliant—the puzzle was complete!
 We could build the most “correct” thing possible based on all the reflections above.